 - It is a word that must always be capitalized.
 (Proper nouns fall into this category.
 So do some words derived from proper nouns.)

 - For example.
-"Jupiter" must always be capitalized and thus is not allowed.
+"Washington" must always be capitalized and thus is not allowed.

 - It is an abbreviation.
 For example, "Mr." is short for "mister."